merenlab/anvio.org/vocabulary/index.md

 ### Collection

 A virtual construct to store bins of items in an anvi'o profile database.
 Each collection contains one or more bins, and each bin contains one or more items.
 These items can be gene clusters, contigs, or other things depending on the display mode.
+See {% include ARTIFACT name="collection" %} for more information.

 {:data-tags="<SCVs>,<SCV>"}
 ### Single-codon variant (SCV)